rubysec/ruby-advisory-db/README.md

 # Ruby Advisory Database

 The Ruby Advisory Database is a community effort to compile all security advisories that are relevant to Ruby libraries.

-You can check your own Gemfile.locks against this database by using [bundler-audit](https://github.com/rubysec/bundler-audit).
+You can check your own Gemfile.locks against this database by using [bundler-audit].

-## Support Ruby security!
+## Support Ruby Security!

 Do you know about a vulnerability that isn't listed in this database?
 Open an issue or submit a PR.

 ## Directory Structure